apollographql/apollo/docs/source/references/apollo-engine.md

 description: Account management, graph management, data privacy, and GDPR compliance
 ---

-Apollo Graph Manager (formerly Apollo Engine) is a cloud service for managing and monitoring your organization's data graph.
-In addition to serving as a [GraphQL schema registry](/docs/platform/schema-registry/), Graph Manager ingests operation metadata and execution trace data from your GraphQL server to provide valuable insights into schema and query usage.
+Apollo Graph Manager (formerly Apollo Engine) is a cloud service that helps you manage, validate, and secure your organization's data graph.
+In addition to serving as a GraphQL schema registry, Graph Manager ingests operation metadata and execution trace data from your GraphQL server to provide valuable insights into schema and query usage.

+**Graph Manager provides the following features to all Apollo users for free:**

+* A [GraphQL schema registry](/docs/platform/schema-registry/) that tracks changes and enables you to [create variants of your schema](/docs/platform/schema-registry/#managing-environments) for different environments
+(such as staging and production)

+* A schema explorer that makes it easy to inspect your schema's queries, mutations, and other object definitions

+* Team collaboration via [organizations](#managing-organizations) that mirror your GitHub organizations

-Graph Manager's core schema management features are available in an unlimited capacity for free, and they always will be.
-Advanced features are available with a subscription to an Apollo Team or Enterprise plan.
-These features include:
+**Advanced features are available with a subscription to an Apollo Team or Enterprise plan:**

 * [Operation safelisting](/docs/platform/operation-registry/)
 * [Schema change validation](/docs/platform/schema-validation/)